A bounded numerical solution with a small mesh size implies existence of a smooth solution to the Navier-Stokes equations: Notations and main results

 \section{Notations and main results}

-Let the domain $\Omega$ be partitioned into quasi-uniform tetrahedra $K_j$, $j=1,2,\cdots,J$, and denote by $h=\max_j{\rm diam}(K_j)$ the spatial mesh size.
-For any positive integer $r$, let $S^r_h$ be the space of globally continuous piecewise polynomials of degree $r$ subject to the partition of the domain, and let $\mathring S^r_h$ be the subspace of $S^r_h$ consisting of functions which are zero on the boundary $\partial\Omega$.
-For any nonnegative integer $k$, we denote by $H^k$ the conventional Sobolev space of functions defined on $\Omega$, and denote by $H^1_0$ the subspace of $H^1$ consisting of functions whose traces on the boundary are zero.
-Let ${\bf X}_h=(\mathring S^2_h)^3$ and $V_h=S^1_h$ so that ${\bf X}_h$ and $V_h$ are finite element subspaces of $(H^1_0 )^3$ and $L^2 $, respectively, with the following approximation property:
+For any nonnegative real number $k$, we denote by $H^k$ the conventional Sobolev space of functions defined on $\Omega$, with abbreviation $L^2=H^0$, and denote by $H^1_0$ the subspace of $H^1$ consisting of functions whose traces on the boundary are zero; see \cite{Adams}.
+We denote by $L^2_0$ the subspace of $L^2$ consisting of functions with vanishing integrals over $\Omega$.
+The following vector-valued spaces related to incompressible flow will be used in this paper: